Shinsengumi Attack Rebels- Ikedaya Incident, 1864

 Ikedaya Incident The Ikedaya Incident, in which members of the Shinsengumi attacked and killed anti-Tokugawa activists thwarting their supposed plans

-Educational studies of Japanese history
+Educational studies of Japan

 Ikedaya Incident The Ikedaya Incident, in which members of the Shinsengumi attacked and killed anti-Tokugawa activists thwarting their supposed plans